Oil wells in England's green and pleasant land: Kemp

 Britain’s onshore fields have collectively produced more than 500 million barrels of oil, though that compares with more than 45 billion barrels recovered from the North Sea.

-During World War Two, a specially recruited team of Oklahoma roughneck drilled more than 100 oil wells in Sherwood Forest (famous as the setting for Robin Hood).
+During World War Two, a specially recruited team of Oklahoma roughnecks drilled more than 100 oil wells in Sherwood Forest (famous as the setting for Robin Hood).

 Billeted at Kelham monastery near Newark in Nottinghamshire, the drillers developed an oilfield which eventually produced 3,000 barrels per day.
 By the end of the war, the field has produced 3.5 million barrels of oil (“The Secret of Sherwood Forest: Oil Production in England during World War II” 1973).